FAQ – Energy Efficiency

 What size furnace or air conditioner do I need?

 You will find many contractors answer this question with a simple rule of thumb, suggesting the size of the unit is directly related to the size of your home, measured in square feet.
 Not so.
 Precision Comfort Systems evaluates all the unique characteristics of your home.
 We consider the window exposures and the sunlight they receive, wall and ceiling insulation, duct location, basement or crawl space conditions, the air-tightness of your home and many other variables.
 Our rule is to insure the size of the system you purchase is large enough to heat and cool your home, but not bigger than you need.

 What’s wrong with an over-sized air conditioner?

 A over sized air condtioner with extra capacity delivers less comfort and costs more to operate.
 A system with too much capacity will run in many short cycles, turning on and off repeatedly, therefore causing it to be less efficient.
 Also keep in mind that an air conditioner only removes humidity when it’s running, so a system with shorter run cycles doesn’t remove humidity from the air as well as a properly sized unit.

-The S.E.E.R. (seasonal energy efficiency ratio) tells the efficiency of your air conditioner or heat pump.
-The higher the S.E.E.R. the more efficient the system ranging and it ranges from 13 to over 20.
+The S.E.E.R.
+(Seasonal Energy Efficiency Ratio) reveals the efficiency of your air conditioner or heat pump.
+The higher the S.E.E.R. the more efficient the system and it ranges from 13 to over 20.
 The number is a real value that tells us how much cooling is accomplished for each unit of energy consumed.